f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

     .. image:: images/MremoteNG-1.png
         :align: center

 #.
-If not already done from the previous Docker lab elivate to "root"
+If not already done from the previous Docker lab elevate to "root"

     .. code-block:: console